Log In

 Reset Password

-Charity receives $25,000 boost from government
+Charity receives $25,000 boost from Government

 Tinée Furbert, the Minister of Youth, Social Development and Seniors, looks on as Clare Mello-Robinson, the executive director of the Eliza DoLittle Society, speaks at a press conference (Photograph by Alva Solomon)

-A charity in Warwick which helps people by providing food supplies has received a $25,000 grant from the Government.
+A charity in Warwick which helps people by providing food has received a $25,000 grant from the Government.

 Tinée Furbert, the Minister of Youth, Social Development and Seniors, said the financial support to the Eliza DoLittle Society was made possible through a grant application process and the Midyear Budget Review’s social investment fund allocation.